kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 This script takes its input configuration from environment variables.
 The following environment variables are required:

-- `REPO_OWNER` - Set up by prow, repository owner/organization
+- **REPO_OWNER** is the repository owner or organization.
+This variable is set up by Prow.
 - `REPO_NAME` - Set up by prow, repository name
 - `PULL_NUMBER` - Set up by prow, Pull request number
 - `DOCKER_PUSH_REPOSITORY` - Docker repository hostname